bradvolen/simplegym/classic.markdown

 Welcome to the classic.
 This is a basic push, pull, legs routine that will cover the major compound lifts and accessory lifts across multiple rep ranges.

 The schedule is fairly dense, but each workout shouldn't last more than an hour.
+If you would prefer 4 days a week, try [The 4 Day Classic](/simplegym/the_classic_4)

 ## Schedule